jeff-adkisson/swe-3313-fall-2025/project/details-user-interface-design.md

 User interface design is critical to the success of your project.
 Be very careful here and strive for accuracy and outstanding communication technique.

-Once your work is complete, add a section called User Interface Design to your project's main README.md file that links to your Marvel project.

-Create your presentation video using Loom.
-Share the link to your Loom video in your GitHub repo.
-Make sure the link is public.
+Your work, like almost every facet of this project, will be submitted via GitHub - not D2L.

 ### Grading Rubric

 #### Component Percentages

-1. Marvel user interface prototype - 80%
+1. Polished, high fidelity, hotlinked Marvel user interface prototype - 80%
 2. 3-5 minute video presentation describing your user interface design - 20%

 #### User Interface Design Scoring